An optimal lower bound for the low density Fermi gas in three dimensions: Main results

 \section{Main results}

-Using the notations introduced in the previous section, we state the main theorem of the paper. \begin{theorem}[Optimal energy asymptotics] Let $V, V_\infty$ as in Assumption \ref{asu: potential V}.
-As $\rho\rightarrow 0$, it holds
+Using the notations introduced in the previous section, we state the main theorem of the paper. \begin{theorem}[Optimal energy asymptotics] Let $V, V_\infty$ be as in Assumption \ref{asu: potential V}.
+As $\rho\rightarrow 0$, it holds that

-where $a$ is the scattering length of the interaction potential $V_\infty$. \end{theorem} The theorem above improves the lower bound in \cite[Theorem 2.3]{Gia1} and, it extends the optimal upper bound in \cite[Theorem 2.1]{Gia1} to a larger class of interaction potentials (see Section \ref{sec: up bd}).
-As a consequence of Theorem \ref{thm: optimal lw bd}, we can refine the estimate of the excitations outside the Fermi ball.
-Before presenting this result, we need to fix some more notations.\\
+where $a$ is the scattering length of the interaction potential $V_\infty$. \end{theorem} The theorem provides an asymptotic for the ground-state energy density with an error estimate consistent with the order of the HY correction.
+This result can be viewed as a completion of the analysis in \cite[Theorem 2.1]{Gia1}, where we derived an optimal upper bound for $e(\rho_\uparrow, \rho_\downarrow)$.
+Here, we obtain the complementary optimal lower bound, inspired by the method later developed in \cite{GHNS24}, which employs two quasi-bosonic unitary operators to isolate the relevant correlations at order $\rho^{7/3}$.
+Note that in this paper we slightly enlarge the class of interaction potentials compared to those considered in \cite{Gia1} (as well as in \cite{FGHP, GHNS24, GHNS25, CWZ25}).
+As a consequence of Theorem \ref{thm: optimal lw bd}, we can refine the estimate of excitations outside the Fermi ball, obtaining a bound in agreement with that of \cite[Proposition 2.4]{GHNS25}.
+Before presenting this result, we introduce some additional notations.\\

 \textbf{Fermionic Fock space}.
-Let $\mathcal{F}$ be the fermionic Fock space, $\mathcal{F} = \bigoplus_{n\geq 0} \mathcal{F}^{(n)}$, with $\mathcal{F}^{(n)} = L^2(\Lambda; \mathbb{C}^2)^{\wedge n}$ and $\mathcal{F}^{(0)} = \mathbb{C}$.
+Let $\mathcal{F}_{\mathrm{f}}$ be the fermionic Fock space, $\mathcal{F}_{\mathrm{f}} = \bigoplus_{n\geq 0} \mathcal{F}^{(n)}_{\mathrm{f}}$, with $\mathcal{F}^{(n)}_{\mathrm{f}} = L^2(\Lambda; \mathbb{C}^2)^{\wedge n}$ and $\mathcal{F}^{(0)}_{\mathrm{f}} = \mathbb{C}$.
 We denote by $\Omega$ the vacuum.
 Furthermore, for any $f\in L^2(\Lambda; \mathbb{C}^2)$, i.e., $f = (f_\uparrow, f_\downarrow)$, we denote by $a^\ast(f)$ (resp. $a(f)$) the fermionic creation/annihilation operators, which satisfy canonical anti-commutation relations.
 For more details we refer to \cite{FGHP,Gia1,Gia2}.
 As it is well-known, the fermionic creation/annihilation operators are bounded, i.e.,

 In our analysis, we often use

 where $(\delta_\sigma f_k)(x,\sigma^\prime)\in L^2(\Lambda; \mathbb{C}^2) $ and $(\delta_\sigma f_k)(x,\sigma^\prime) = \delta_{\sigma,\sigma^\prime}e^{ik\cdot x}/L^{\frac{3}{2}}$.
 Formally, we can express the operator $a_{x,\sigma}$ as $a(\delta_{x,\sigma})$ with $\delta_{x,\sigma}(y,\sigma^\prime) = \delta_{\sigma,\sigma^\prime}\delta(x-y)$.
 Here, $\delta_{\sigma,\sigma^\prime}$ is the Kronecker delta, and